electrohub98/SN-Back-End/README.md

 # S-N-Back-End
-for scholar nertwork boot camp
+for scholar nertwork
+learning of back end to be a developer